oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The latest version of helm is helm 3.
 This is a client side only program that is used to configure the Kubernetes cluster with the services you chose.
 If you're familiar with previous versions of helm you will know about the cluster side component "tiller".
 This is no longer used in Helm 3

-Fortunately for us helm 3 is installed within the Oracle Cloud Shell, but if later on you want to use your own laptop to manage a Kubernetes cluster [here are the instructions for a local install of helm](https://helm.sh/docs/intro/install/)
+Fortunately for us helm 3 is installed within the OCI Cloud Shell, but if later on you want to use your own laptop to manage a Kubernetes cluster [here are the instructions for a local install of helm](https://helm.sh/docs/intro/install/)

 Our first use of helm is to install the kubernetes-dashboard This could have been installed for us by the Oracle Kubernetes Environment during cluster setup, but in this case we didn't do that as we want to show you how to use Helm.